sanniraj72/golang/README.md

 CMD ["./main"]
 EXPOSE 8080

-3.Build this image using "docker build -t <imagename:tag> <path of Dockerfile>"
+3. Build this image using "docker build -t <imagename:tag> <path of Dockerfile>"

+RUN IMAGE USING DOCKER:
+    3.1 Run image and expose the port using command docker run -p 8080:8080 -td <imagename:tagname>
+    3.2 To verify the api, enter into the bash of container using command docker exec -it <container-id> bash

+PUSH IMAGE TO DOCKER HUB:
-4.Login the docker hub in terminal using "docker login"
+4. Login to the docker hub in terminal using "docker login" command

-5. Our own Docker image we need to tag using "docker tag <container ID> <reponam:tag>
+5. Before pushing to docker hub we have to tag it using - docker tag <container ID> <reponame:tag> e.g. - docker tag <container-id> sannidocker/myfirstrepository:myimagev1.0

-6.Docker push <image>
+6. After tag now you can push the image using command Docker push <image>

+RUN OR DEPLOY IMAGE USING KUBERNETES:
 7.Create a YAML file

 $cat pod.yaml